02 Oct FUNGAL ACNE (30+ STUDIES): THE ULTIMATE GUIDE (2022)18 minute read

 This form of zinc is antifungal and often used to treat seborrheic dermatitis, another condition caused by Malassezia .
 It’s also the active ingredient in dandruff-beating Head and Shoulders (another condition associated with Malassezia).
 But don’t put shampoo on your face!
 Instead, look for a face wash with 2% zinc pyrithione.
 Be aware that the pyrithione bit is important—other forms of zinc (such as the skincare-favourite zinc sulphate) don’t have the same effect.

 b) Tea tree oil

 Studies in petri dishes show that Melaleuca alternifolia (tea tree oil) can stop the growth of some Malassezia species [32, 33].
 This means tea tree oil is one of the few oils you do want to put on your skin.
-Don’t apply it neat, as it can be irritating.
+Never apply it neat, as it can be irritating.
 Either apply it with a carrier such as aloe vera gel, or use a pre-blended product that’s been formulated with tea tree oil’s dermal limit in mind.

 Neither zinc pyrithione nor tea tree oil should be used indefinitely, as they can also kill off some of the good guys on your skin.
 Once you have your complexion under control, gradually pare back your usage of these ingredients so that you’re only applying them once or twice a week for maintenance.

 A study of 30 people with seborrheic dermatitis (yes, there’s that pesky Malassezia again) found that applying raw honey every other day helped to clear skin within a month .

 In this particular study, they left the honey on for 3 hours at a time.
 If you don’t have time for that (and who does?), simply massage raw, organic honey onto your face and leave it on for a couple of minutes while you brush your teeth.
 That’s a good start.
 There are no studies proving that this works for fungal acne, but there are some anecdotal accounts that it helps.